Last Updated on May 26, 2023 by Dominique de Merteuil

 A few months ago, I was devastated to discover my favourite Victorian mourning cape, had brown spots all over.
 I bought the magnificent piece in near-mint condition several years earlier at a vintage fair in London.

 My mistake had been to store it using a plastic garment cover.
-I run out of the archival Tyvek ones and time was of the essence as we had an unexpected construction work on our apartment.
+I ran out of the archival Tyvek ones, and time was of the essence as we had unexpected construction work on our apartment.

 This was a crime against any antique piece of clothing but It was also an emergency.
 I had no choice but to protect the garment from dust.